dell/omnia/docs/source/InstallationGuides/BuildingClusters/OpenLDAP_proxy.rst

 * **TLSCertificateKeyFile**: Omnia, by default, creates the certificate key file in ``/etc/pki/tls/certs/ldapserver.key`` for RHEL/Rocky Linux or in ``/etc/ssl/private/ssl-cert-snakeoil.key`` for Ubuntu.

 .. note::
-   * If you have your own set of TLS certificates and keys that you want to utilize instead of the default one provided by Omnia, then you can provide the path to them in the input/security_config.yml file.
-During "omnia.yml" execution, the user provided certificates and key files are copied from the control plane to the auth_server (OpenLDAP).
-An example for the input/security_config.yml file for the proxy OpenLDAP server is provided below:
+   * If you have your own set of TLS certificates and keys that you want to utilize instead of the default ones created by Omnia, then you can provide the path to them in the ``input/security_config.yml`` file.
+During ``omnia.yml`` execution, the user provided certificates and key files are copied from the control plane to the ``auth_server`` (OpenLDAP).
+An example for the ``input/security_config.yml`` file for the proxy OpenLDAP server is provided below:
    ::

         # Certificate Authority(CA) issued certificate file path
         tls_ca_certificate: "/root/certificates/omnia_ca_cert.crt"
         # OpenLDAP Certificate file path
         tls_certificate: "/root/certificates/omnia_cert.pem"
         # OpenLDAP Certificate key file path
         tls_certificate_key: "/root/certificates/omnia_cert_key.key"

-   Use the same certifcates and keys in the slapd.conf file, as shown below:
+   Use the same certificates and keys in the ``slapd.conf`` file, as shown below:

    Ubuntu: ::